Fyphen1223/Kyoshin-Reversed/README.md

 # Introduction

-You can get these images from the information of 10 hours ago, later will be 404.
+These images are available up to 10 hours ago, and information older than that will be 404.

 Method: GET